Musify-react/musify/STARTING.md

 Assigning others or yourself as the reviewer won't work due to the project's organizations policy

-# If You Are Not Able To Do Anything Plz Contact Parth909 via whatsapp or call him don't mess anything up
+# If You Are Not Able To Do Anything Plz Contact Parth909 via whatsapp or call him don't do anything upside down
+- Otherwise the structure & branches will be difficult to deal with

 # Happy Coding :v: